Nguyễn Văn Thiệu: Early years

 Born in Phan Rang on the south central coast of Vietnam, Thiệu was a son of a small, well-off landowner who earned his living by farming and fishing.
 Thiệu was the youngest of five children.
 According to some reports, Thiệu was born in November 1924, but adopted 5 April 1923, as his birthday on grounds that it was a more auspicious day.
 His elder brothers raised money so that he could attend the elite schools run by France, who were Vietnam's colonial rulers.
-Although not yet a Catholic (he converted later in life after getting married), Thiệu attended Pellerin, a French-run Catholic school in Huế, the imperial seat of the Nguyễn dynasty.
+Although not yet a Catholic (he converted later in life after getting married), Thiệu attended École Pellerin, a Lasallian school in Huế, the imperial seat of the Nguyễn dynasty.
 He returned to his hometown after graduating.

 During World War II, Imperial Japan invaded French Indochina and seized control.
 Ninh Thuận was taken over by the Japanese in 1942, but the reaction from the locals was muted, and Thiệu continued to work the ricelands alongside his father for another three years.